 is the TXTIME of a DMG Sensing Response frame

-is the value of the Sounding Duration field of the DMG Sensing Response frame delivered by sensing responder n in DMG sensing instance i - 1 (i > 1). is the value of the Sounding Duration field of the DMG Sensing Instance Duration element within the DMG Sensing Measurement Response frame delivered by sensing responder n
+is the value of the Sounding Duration field of the DMG Sensing Response frame delivered by the sensing responder n in DMG sensing instance i - 1 (i > 1). is the value of the Sounding Duration field of the DMG Sensing Instance Duration element within the DMG Sensing Measurement Response frame delivered by sensing responder n

-is the value of the Report Duration field of the DMG Sensing Response frame delivered by sensing responder n in instance i - 1 (i > 1). is the value of the Report Duration field of the DMG Sensing Instance Duration element within the DMG Sensing Measurement Response frame delivered by sensing responder n
+is the value of the Report Duration field of the DMG Sensing Response frame delivered by the sensing responder n in ??DMG sensing?? instance i - 1 (i > 1). is the value of the Report Duration field of the DMG Sensing Instance Duration element within the DMG Sensing Measurement Response frame delivered by the sensing responder n

-The value of the Duration field of other frames in instance i shall be calculated as the subtraction of the duration of the frame and previous interframe space from the preceded value.
+The value of the Duration field of other frames in ??DMG sensing?? instance i shall be calculated as the subtraction of the duration of the frame and previous interframe space from the preceded value.

 Coordinated monostatic DMG sensing instances, sequential sounding mode